All about selects

 This is a select menu that allows the user to select from a list of members and roles in the server.
 Or, if used in a DM, you and the bot.

-Code is mostly the same as the example above, except we use MentionableSelect
+Same as the basic select, except we import and use MentionableSelect

 instead of Select